rangle/angular-training-slides/slides/src/content/ngrx.md

 ---

-## Handling Async Events in the Application With Redux
+## How Do We Get Information From the Store?

 FIXME

 ---

+## Handling Async Events in the Application With Redux

-## The ngrx/effects Library
+### The ngrx/effects Library is:

 1. Responsible for Business Logic and Async actions (Http Calls)
 1. Does not keep local state